marcusboon/vim/README.md

     git clone https://github.com/marcusboon/vim.git .vim

-Then initialise and update the submodules
+Then initialise and update all the things!

     cd .vim
-    git submodule init
-    git submodule update
+    ./updatemodule

 Next we'll have to install the code standards sniffer thingo